Nick Vannett

-Nick Vannett (born March 6, 1993) is an American professional football tight end for the Minnesota Vikings of the National Football League (NFL).
+Nick Vannett (/ˈvænɛt/ VAN-eht; born March 6, 1993) is an American professional football tight end for the Baltimore Ravens of the National Football League.
 He played college football for the Ohio State Buckeyes and was a member of the Buckeyes team that won the 2015 College Football Playoff National Championship.
-Vannett was selected by the Seattle Seahawks in the third round of the 2016 NFL draft and has also been a member of the Pittsburgh Steelers, Denver Broncos, New Orleans Saints, New York Giants, Houston Texans, Los Angeles Chargers, and Tennessee Titans.
+Vannett was selected by the Seattle Seahawks in the third round of the 2016 NFL draft.
+He has played for nine teams during his NFL career (the most in league history for a tight end).
+In addition to the Seahawks, he has also played for the Pittsburgh Steelers, Denver Broncos, New Orleans Saints, New York Giants, Los Angeles Chargers, Tennessee Titans, Minnesota Vikings, and Los Angeles Rams.

 Early life

 Vannett attended Westerville Central High School in Westerville, Ohio, where he graduated in 2011.
 Vannett played high school football for the Warhawks football team.
 He achieved all-metro, all-OCC, and all-district selections in recognition of his contributions on the field.
 Vannett had 47 receptions for 606 yards and eight touchdowns as a senior.
 He also played baseball in his youth but did not pursue the sport into college.